Metabolic acidosis is usually accompanied by respiratory compensation (tachypnea).

 The pH, pCO2, and pO2 are measured, while the bicarbonate level and base excess/deficit are calculated estimations.
 A serum bicarbonate measurement in the chemistry laboratory is an actual measurement rather than a calculation, but in most instances the calculated and measured values should be very close to each other.
 Recent literature in adult trauma victims suggests the base deficit may be very useful in predicting transfusion requirements and risk of mortality, and may better identify shock severity than current Advanced Trauma Life Support (ATLS) classification based on clinical signs.3,4

-The gold standard for blood gas measurement remains an arterial specimen but this often proves difficult to obtain, is unnecessarily invasive for most children, and carries a small risk of ...
+The gold standard for blood gas measurement remains an arterial specimen but this often proves difficult to obtain, is unnecessarily invasive for most children, and carries a ...